 Conventional segmentation tactics often default to a premium, high-touch model for enterprise clients based solely on their revenue status.

 But determining how to engage with each customer involves assessing their specific needs and capacities.
-Not every customer will have the bandwidth for in-depth executive business reviews or roadmap presentations.
+For instance, not every enterprise client will have the bandwidth for in-depth executive business reviews or roadmap presentations.

 Recognizing this, we categorize our customers based on several criteria: